We would like to take this opportunity to give an update of our first Duffel Stuffel Event.

 In fact some items have already been donated, to contribute for future events.

-Please look over the program outline and contact me if you locally have an interest, in further exploring the many opportunities of the program.
+Please look over the program outline and contact us if you locally have an interest, in further exploring the many opportunities of the program.

 A Duffle Bag for A Child in Need